-► Recharge the on-board computer battery for at least 1 hour every 3 months.

-- ▶ Remove the on-board computer from its mount if the pedelec is not going to be used for up to four weeks.
-Store the on-board computer away safely in a dry environment at room temperature. - ▶ If the pedelec is removed from service for longer than four weeks, you need to prepare it for a break in operation.
+- Store battery with at least 30% charge. - Charge components every 3 months for around 1 hour via the USB diagnostic interface to avoid an extremely low charge level in the integrated battery in the LED remote and the system controller. - Remove the on-board computer and battery from their mount if the pedelec is not going to be used for up to four weeks. - If the pedelec is removed from service for longer than four weeks, you need to prepare it for a break in operation.

-4.2.2.1 Preparing a break in operation

-- ✓ Remove the rechargeable battery from the pedelec.
-Charge battery to about 30%-60%. - ✓ The pedelec needs to be cleaned with a damp cloth and preserved with wax spray.
-Never wax the friction surfaces of the brake. - ✓ Before longer periods without use, it is recommendable to have your specialist dealer carry out an inspection and basic cleaning and apply preservative agent. - Pump tyres to maximum pressure.
-The side wall will be squashed and damaged if the pedelec stands on flat tyres.

-4.2.2.2 Carrying out a break in operation

-- Store the pedelec, battery and charger in a dry, clean environment.
+- 4.4.4.1 Preparing a break in operation - Remove the rechargeable battery from the pedelec. - ✓ Charge battery between 30% and 60% so that 2 or 3 LEDs light up on the battery level indicator. - ✓ The pedelec needs to be cleaned with a damp cloth and preserved with wax spray.
+Never wax the friction surfaces of the brake. - ✓ Before longer periods without use, it is recommended to have the specialist dealer carry out maintenance and basic cleaning and apply preservative agent. - 4.4.4.2 Carrying out a break in operation - Store the pedelec, battery and charger in a dry, clean environment.
 We recommend storing them in uninhabited rooms with smoke alarms.
 Dry locations with an ambient temperature between 10 °C and 20 °C are ideal. - 2 Check the battery level after 6 months.
-If only one LED on the battery level indicator lights up, recharge the battery to around 30%-60%. - 3 Recharge the display battery for at least 1 hour every 3 months. - 4 Check the tyre pressure with an air gauge on a regular basis. - 5 Check brake on a regular basis. - 6 Deflect suspension fork and rear frame damper regularly to ensure a little oil reaches the seals and the suspension elements remain smooth.
+If only one LED on the battery level indicator lights up, recharge the battery to between 30% and 60%.